 - Rock the Feng Shui.
 You don’t need to bring in a consultant (though you certainly can), just incorporate the basic elements: fire, earth, air, and water.
 That means candles, plants, fresh air, and a nice (small) fountain.

 - Notebooks.
 I track all of my notes, client calls and projects with good old fashioned notebooks.
 I like Cambridge notebooks.
 I have one for coaching, and for projects and planning, and I keep them within easy reach at all times.
 If you don’t use notebooks, what do you use to keep track of things?

 - Vision statement.
 This is something I’m working on for my headquarters as a kind of self-created stamp that represents my work.
-It makes my space more personal because it’s a direct expression of the ethos of Illuminated Mind.
-It’s a work in progress, but you can see a preview here.
-I also have the painting my sister did for the cover of Reclaim Your Dreams on my bookshelf.
+It makes my space more personal because it’s a direct expression of the ethos of Paid To Exist.
 Can you do something like this to make your space more meaningful?

 Every few months I take some time to look at my space see if it’s still a reflection of my vision and supports the work that I’m doing.
 Style and design is powerful, and it should always be functional.

 If you haven’t done this yet, I recommend taking out a full day to get your space groovin’.

 So I’m curious: what kind of workspace helps you stay creative, productive and inspired?